Doubly commuting mixed invariant subspaces in the polydisc: Some Applications

 The converse follows easily.

 This completes the proof. \end{proof}

-The above result is a generalization of result in the Hardy space $H^2(\D^2)$ over the bidisc by Izuchi et al.(see Theorem 3.2 ,\cite{IIN}).
+The above result is a generalization of the result on the Hardy space $H^2(\D^2)$ over the bidisc by Izuchi et al.(see Theorem 3.2 ,\cite{IIN}).

-\NI\textit{Acknowledgement:} We are grateful to Prof. Jaydeb Sarkar for many fruitful discussions and his valuable comments.
+\NI\textit{Acknowledgement:} The authors are grateful to the anonymous reviewer for his/her critical and constructive reviews and suggestions that have substantially improved the presentation of the paper.
+The authors are also thankful to Prof. Jaydeb Sarkar for many fruitful discussions and his valuable comments.
 The first author's research work is supported by Faculty Initiation Grant (FIG scheme), IIT Roorkee (Ref.
 No: MAT/FIG/100820) and he also acknowledges Indian Statistical Institute, Bangalore Centre for warm hospitality.